m-martinez/pg-audit-json/README.md

 > CREATE EXTENSION "pg-audit-json";
 ```

-To  run the tests:
+To  run the tests (replace PGHOST and PGUSER with your settings):

 ```
-> make installcheck
+> make installcheck PGHOST=pgserver PGUSER=pguser
 ```

 ## Usage